 Dear Collaborators,

-size and complexity, and shall continue as the target region for the
+configuration and shall continue as the target region.
+Possibility for

 See http://www.SolarMonitor.org for images and